dannyl1u/mountain-web-services/README.md

 8. [Disclaimer](#disclaimer)
 9. [License](#license)

-## Websites currently hosted by MWS:
+## Community Project - Websites currently hosted by MWS
 - [MWS Demo Website](https://4f76-142-58-10-77.ngrok-free.app/) by [@dannyl1u](https://github.com/dannyl1u)

 Have a website hosted on MWS?
 Submit a PR to add yours to this list!